sweetpea-org/sweetpea-py/docs/_source/api/derivations.rst

               Provides access to the numeric values of one or more `factors` across a sliding window of trials.
 It provides functionality analogous to :class:`.Window` for discrete-level derivations,
-              but applies to continuousfactors.
+              but applies to continuous factors.
 It enables runtime sampling in a new :class:`.ContinuousFactor` by accessing
               historical values from the specified factors, allowing the distribution function to incorporate trends or context from previous trials.